 More than 1,050 students graduated, including 660 students who participated in Saturday’s ceremonies.
-The morning session honored graduates of the colleges of Arts and Sciences; Education and Human Services; and Engineering Technology.
+The morning session honored graduates of the colleges of Arts, Sciences and Education; Education and Human Services; and Engineering Technology.
 The early-afternoon ceremony highlighted graduates of the colleges of Business and Health Professions.

 Gray, in addressing graduates, also offered messages of congratulation even as he urged Ferris’ newest alumni to pursue future opportunities.

 “Tomorrow offers new chances to continue to earn the honors bestowed upon you, today, and to continue to grow as human beings.
 As you move off to careers in your chosen fields, graduate school or simply return home to be with your family, remember that each day is rich with opportunities,” he said.
 “Next week, I urge you to seek out these moments of rich and complete awareness.
 That said, today is still commencement.
 There is time to still celebrate this moment in your lives.
 Congratulations.”

 Eisler opened the ceremonies with welcome messages to graduates, their families and their friends, to join in the commencement celebration.
 He further welcomed the Board of Trustees, faculty, staff, and others to celebrate the accomplishments of the newest members of Ferris’ Class of 2017 and its Alumni Association.